Man with short black hair wearing a pink shirt sitting in front of wooden bookshelves.

 About

-I’m a DPhil candidate at St John’s College, University of Oxford.
+I teach law at the University of Surrey.
+I’m also a DPhil candidate at St John’s College, University of Oxford.
 My supervisor is Timothy Endicott.
-I write and teach in administrative law, constitutional law, and the philosophy of law.

-Apart from administrative law, I do work in general jurisprudence (mostly along natural law and anti-positivist lines), special jurisprudence (especially crime and tort), and constitutional theory (especially the rule of law).
+Apart from administrative law, I write on general jurisprudence (mostly along natural law and anti-positivist lines), special jurisprudence (especially on the law of obligations) and constitutional theory (especially the rule of law).
 I also have wide-ranging interests in moral and political philosophy.